 Defacing, cutting, or otherwise damaging property that belongs to the school, district, other students, employees or others) and disregard for school property.
+Students who damage school property may be removed from their lab and/or GCCC.

 • Persistent absence or tardiness